-Fact Check: Once Again, Lawmakers Are Stretching The Facts On Obamacare
+FACT CHECK: Once Again, Lawmakers Are Stretching The Facts On Obamacare

 FACT CHECK: Not true for the majority, but it has increasingly become the case.

 Obamacare insurance exchanges have grown less competitive, as some insurance companies have lost money and left the market.
-One-in-five customers on the exchanges had just one insurance company to choose from this year (up from 2 percent in 2016).
-Nearly six-in-10 customers have a choice of three or more companies.
+One in five customers on the exchanges had just one insurance company to choose from this year (up from 2 percent in 2016).
+Nearly 6 in 10 customers have a choice of three or more companies.
 The lack of competition, which can lead to higher prices, tends to be worse in rural areas and the South.

 Insurance companies have struggled, in part, because fewer young, healthy people have signed up for coverage than forecast.
 Backers of the Affordable Care Act say that could be remedied with more generous subsidies to encourage sign-ups or bigger penalties for those who fail to enroll.
-President Obama also renewed the idea of a public insurance option to supplement private offerings.
+Obama also renewed the idea of a public insurance option to supplement private offerings.

-CLAIM: "The health care system has been ruined, dismantled under Obamacare."
+CLAIM: "The health care system has been ruined, dismantled under Obamacare"

 FACT CHECK: Prices were going up at faster rates before Obamacare.

 Most Americans under age 65 still get health insurance through an employer, although the percentage has been slowly dropping.
-The cost of employer-provided coverage has gone up since passage of the Affordable Care Act.
+The cost of employer-provided coverage has gone up since passage of the ACA.
 But the annual price hikes were considerably larger in the decade before the law was passed.
 Some of the savings from slower premium growth have been offset by higher deductibles.

 While Republicans highlight the shortcomings of the Affordable Care Act, Democrats warn that repeal would be much worse.